Indatus/objc-gitlab-api/README.md

 		                             }];
 ```

-The remaining calls in the api follow a similar pattern
+The remaining calls in the api follow a similar pattern.

 ### Model Objects